 A turbulent world is calling for new ways of thinking about energy, about cities, and about the ways we work and live together.
-At Meaning we’ll meet Agamemnon Otero – the driving force behind numerous projects that put renewable energy and urban improvement into the hands of the people most affected by fuel poverty and social inequality.
+At Meaning 2019 we met Agamemnon Otero – the driving force behind numerous projects that put renewable energy and urban improvement into the hands of the people most affected by fuel poverty and social inequality.

 Agamemnon ignores the usual rules of business and instead creates co-operative organisations that value everyone’s voice, everyone’s contribution and everyone’s need to learn and grow.